 History of OCHA

-In December 1991, the General Assembly adopted resolution 46/182 (English version - all official languages).
+In December 1991, the General Assembly adopted resolution 46/182.
 It was designed to strengthen the United Nations response to complex emergencies and natural disasters, while improving the overall effectiveness of humanitarian operations in the field.

 Soon after the resolution was adopted, the Secretary-General established the Department of Humanitarian Affairs (DHA).
 He also assigned the ERC the status of Under-Secretary-General for Humanitarian Affairs, with offices in New York and Geneva to provide institutional support.